dpapp-github/alfonso/README.md

 ## What's new?
 July 2024: The `alfonso_simple` interface has a built-in barrier function for *very* efficient optimization over sets defined by the types of linear matrix inequalities that are characteristic of *sums-of-squares* optimization and *design of experiments*.

+July 2024: The custom barrier functions for `alfonso` are implemented using a slightly different interface: rather than returning the Hessian matrix H and its Cholesky factor L, they return a function handles representing the actions of the inverse Hessian and inverse Cholesky factor.
+See one of the built-in barrier functions, e.g., `gH_LP.m` for details.

 ## Installation

 `alfonso` is entirely written in Matlab m-code.
 To install, unzip the downloaded files in any directory and add the `src` subdirectory to the Matlab path.